GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 As discussed, the SpecIF schema is generic and allows various applications such as model integration.
 Each application is characterized by a set of agreed-upon data types and classes.
-The class definitions described above for integration of models from different tools and notations have been developed over many years through projects and case studies in the arena of enterprise Architecture (notations FMC, BPMN and Archimate) and in the arena of Mechatronic Systems Engineering (notations FMC and SysML).
+The class definitions described above for integration of models from different tools and notations have been developed over many years through projects and case studies in the arena of Enterprise Architecture (notations FMC, BPMN and Archimate) and in the arena of Mechatronic Systems Engineering (notations FMC and SysML).

-With the set of elements defined and released with version 1.1 of SpecIF it is possible to map nearly all elements, existing and used in graphical 2D models and in textual specification and documentation content over the lifecycle of a system.
+With the set of elements defined and released with version 1.1 of SpecIF it is possible to map nearly all elements - existing and used in graphical 2D models and in textual specification and documentation content - over the lifecycle of a system.

 With this first release of SpecIF there are surely some gaps for some specialized application scenarios and domains,